-I hope you are all keeping well.
-Thank you once again for the replies to last week's letter.
-It's good to keep in touch.
+I hope you continue well.
+Thank you once again for your replies.
+Please keep them coming!

 Stay safe and stay in touch.